Solana-Mobile-Open-Tutorial/.github/profile/README.md

 ## 🎯 Mission

-We believe that **everyone should have access to high-quality Solana mobile development resources**.
+We believe that **everyone should have access to high-quality Solana mobile development resources**.<br>
 Our mission is to provide high-quality and cool mobile development tutorial by offering:

 - **Comprehensive tutorials** from beginner to advanced levels
 - **Production-ready sample applications** on android